abha-b/eelxpeng.github.io/_posts/2016-08-16-Dirichlet-Process.markdown

 G = \sum_{k=1}^{\infty} \pi_k\delta_{\theta_k^*}
 $$

 The above predictive in fact corresponds to MacQueen urn scheme and the above infinite sum corresponds to Stick-breaking construction.
-And the famous Chinese Restaurant Process is in fact very similar MacQueen urn scheme except for different metaphor, both construction has rich-get-richer property.
+And the famous Chinese Restaurant Process is in fact very similar to MacQueen urn scheme except for different metaphor, both construction has rich-get-richer property.
 I don't want to repeat the constructions here, but refer to [Yee Whye Teh's tutorial](http://videolectures.net/mlss07_teh_dp/) if necessary.

 However, I do want to state the stick-breaking construction here since it would be useful for susequent Dirichlet Process Mixture Model.
 The stick-breaking construction separates the construction of $\pi$ and $\theta$.
 The construction of $\pi$ follows stick-breaking process